anishreddy3/ResNet50-Hand-Gesture-Classification/README.md

 # Residual_networks

-Implemented the basic building blocks of ResNets and combine these building blocks to implement and train a state of the art neural network for image classification.
+Implemented the basic building blocks of ResNets and combined these building blocks to implement and train a state of the art neural network for image classification.